Deep Decomposition Network for Image Processing: A Case Study for Visible and Infrared Image Fusion: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we propose a novel multi-network for image decomposition.
-We also develop a decomposition network fusion framework to fuse infrared images and visible light images.
-Firstly, with the help of decomposition networks, the infrared image and the visible light image are decomposed into multiple high-frequency feature images and a low-frequency feature image, respectively.
-Secondly, the corresponding feature image is fused with a specific fusion strategy to obtain the fusion feature images.
-Finally, the fusion feature images are added pixel by pixel to obtain the fused image.
-This kind of image decomposition network is universal, and any number of images can be quickly and effectively decomposed by neural network.
-At the same time, using the power of GPUS, neural networks can easily use GPU for matrix calculation acceleration.
-The speed of image decomposition can also be very fast.
-We have performed a subjective and objective evaluation of the proposed method, and the experimental results show that it has reached the state of the art.
-Although the network structure is simple, it proves the feasibility of the neural network to decompose the image.
-We have a conjecture that CNN uses the semantics of the image to filter the noise while preserving the edges, and obtain a very good high-frequency information image.
-We will continue to study image decomposition based on deep learning, including simplifying some originally complex image decomposition calculations such as wavelet transformation, low-rank decomposition, etc., or designing more reasonable network structures for other image processing applications.
-We think that the network we propose can be used for different image processing tasks, including multi-focus fusion, medical image fusion, multi-exposure fusion, and some basic computer vision tasks such as detection, recognition, and classification.
-We will then experiment and test this method in other image tasks.
+We developed a decomposition network fusion framework for fusing infrared and visible light images.
+It includes a novel multi-network for image decomposition.
+With the help of the decomposition network, the infrared image and the visible light image are decomposed into multiple high-frequency feature images and a low-frequency feature image, respectively.
+The corresponding feature maps are fused using a specific fusion strategy to obtain the fused feature maps.
+Finally, the fused band pass images reconstructed from the fused feature maps are added pixel by pixel to obtain the final fused image.
+The proposed image decomposition network is universal, and can be extended for use with any number of images.
+In any case, the decomposition neural networks can use GPUs for matrix calculation acceleration.

+We performed subjective and objective evaluation of the proposed method.
+The experimental results show that the advocated method achieves the state of the art performance.
+The advantage of the proposed approach is the simplicity of the network structure.
+The subjective evaluation suggests that our CNN extracts the semantics of the image and filters out the noise, while preserving the edges, and other high-frequency information.
+We intend to study image decomposition based on deep learning, to simplify the complex image decomposition calculations such as wavelet transformation, low-rank decomposition, etc. We will also explore other network structures and address different applications.
+The network we proposed can be used for different image processing tasks, including multi-focus fusion, medical image fusion, multi-exposure fusion, and some basic computer vision tasks such as detection, recognition, and classification.

 \ifCLASSOPTIONcaptionsoff